E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Background

 \subsection{Graph Neural Networks (GNN)}

-Graph Neural Networks (GNN) and graph representation learning is one of the most recent and fastest growing sub-areas in machine learning.
+GNN is one of the most recent and fastest growing subareas in machine learning.
 Its power and potential lies in its ability to leverage the inherent graph structure of a lot of data encountered in real world application domains, such as social media networks, biology, telecommunications, etc. The graph format captures the structural information by modelling a set of objects and their relationships.
 The objects are represented by graph nodes and their relationships by graph edges.
-In the case of computer networks, individual hosts (IP addresses) are modelled as graph nodes, and the communication between the hosts, i.e. the network flows, are modelled as graph edges.
+In the case of computer networks, individual hosts (IP addresses) are modelled as graph nodes, and the communication between the hosts, i.e., the network flows, are modelled as graph edges.

-The key motivation of using a GNN for network intrusion detection systems (NIDSs) is the ability to easily and directly exploit the rich structural information in the network flow data, which can be directly encoded in a graph format.
+The key motivation of using a GNN for NIDSs is the ability to easily and directly exploit the rich structural information in the network flow data, which can be directly encoded in a graph format.
 While some traditional ML-based approaches attempt to work with graph data, this is typically quite cumbersome and relies on hand-engineered features.

-Convolutional Neural Networks (CNNs) have been very successfully applied to data with a rigid and regular structure, such as images.
-The Graph Neural Networks (GNNs) can be thought as a generalisation of Convolutional Neural Networks to non-Euclidean data structures \cite{Bronstein}.

-A common task performed by GNNs is to generating node \textit{embeddings}, which aims to encode nodes as low-dimensional vectors, while maintaining their key relationships and graph position in the original format.
-A pair of node embeddings can be concatenated together to form the edge embeddings to represent the edges.
-Node or edge embedding is typically a key precursor to 'downstream tasks such as node and edge classification or link prediction.
-GNNs have recently received a lot of attention due to their convincing performance and high interpretability of the results through the visualisation of the graph \textit{embeddings} \cite{Zhou2018GraphNN}.
+A common task performed by GNNs is to generating node \textit{embeddings} \cite{Cai}, which aims to encode nodes as low-dimensional vectors, while maintaining their key relationships and graph position in the original format.
+Node embedding is typically a key precursor to apply for downstream tasks such as node classification and node clustering \cite{Cai}.
+GNNs have recently received a lot of attention due to their convincing performance and high interpretability of the results through the visualisation of the node \textit{embeddings} \cite{Zhou2018GraphNN}.